mtharmen/stock-chart-app/README.md

 ### Check the legacy branch for the ReactJS front-end and older back-end

-### Legacy branch using ReactJS front-end and older back-end

 ##User stories:
 1. I can view a graph displaying the recent trend lines for each added stock.
 2. I can add new stocks by their symbol name.